In this 8-minute read:

 The general trend among “open” states seems to be allowing most public-facing businesses to operate as long as they conform to new regulations regarding social distancing, the mandated use of PPE equipment by staff (and often customers), stricter sanitization and documentation protocols, employee temperature scanning, and other requirements we’ll discuss below.

-Similar reopening procedures are being implemented in most states, the primary focus being on maintaining social distancing standards and increasing the use of PPE equipment by staff, as well as any mandated increases or changes in sanitization.
+Similar reopening procedures have being implemented in most states, the primary focus being on maintaining social distancing standards and increasing the use of PPE equipment by staff, as well as any mandated increases or changes in sanitization.

 In this article we’ll go over some key processes and other things for you to consider as you move toward reopening your business.

 Face masks and gloves are a good idea for all staff, and PPE may be required in your area

 While some states have opened certain businesses in an “unrestricted” fashion, the majority are recommending or requiring the wearing of Personal Protective Equipment (PPE) like face masks and gloves by all staff, and many state governors are urging the use of masks by customers as well.

 This is not typical in America and some people are finding every excuse to complain about it, so be prepared for a few grumpy comments as you enforce your local regulations.